ZZzyc001/MagneticLinePlotting/README.md

 >
 > yaml-cpp:x64-windows-static

-Every time, in the initialization process, calculate the magnetization process and calculate the field around the surface of each micro-robot, then based on the field generate the magnetic line’s start points.
-In the first step, move the
+Every time, in the initialization process, calculate the magnetization process and calculate the field around the surface of each micro-robot, the torque to each ball, then based on the field generate the magnetic line’s start points.
+In the first step, move all the test particles to form the magnetic line.

 ### Run the project